MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-markedonly-method.md

 # Record.MarkedOnly Method
 > **Version**: _Available or changed with runtime version 1.0._

 Activates a special filter.
-After you use this function, your view of the table includes only records marked by this function.
+After you use this function, your view of the table includes only records marked by the Mark (Record) method.

 ## Syntax